LaurenG123/Training/README.md

 ***
 ## Apps with python (KIVY)

 The follwowing screenshots are from a window opening in my terminal when the python code is run.
 As can be noted the program itself runs like an app simulating a battle between two pokemon input by the user.
 Each pokemon corresponds to an api end point from: https://pokeapi.co.
 Each input must correspond to a pokemon listed consequently outputing the kind of attacks used by that pokemon in the api database and detracting from its health (also listed on the database) with each subsequent attack.
 A popup with open to show the winner of the round, and ascrollable battle log is also available.
-With linux this could be developed very easily into a downloadable form of app however ability to do this using mac is limited to the size of available storage that could be attributed to running a partition.
+With linux this could be developed very easily into a downloadable form of app however ability to do this using mac is limited to the size of available storage that could be attributed to running a partition. <a href= "https://github.com/LaurenG123/Training/blob/main/running_pokecode.py">Try the pokemon game code.

+The only requirement for running the code is to have kivy installed.
+You can do this through the Pycharm terminal:

+		pip install kivy